ali-derogar/Drf_Online_shop/readme.txt

-online shop with django restfull api
+online shop with django restful api

-The purpose of this project was to build the important parts of a store website with the RestFull api framework and create a challenge for myself and reach the set goals.
+The purpose of this project was to build the important parts of a store website with the RestFul api framework and create a challenge for myself and reach the set goals.